hugoj-goncalves/RoM-KimiAI/README.md

 	MyDestY = oy + AAI_CIRC_Y[CircleDir]

 	--------------- At destination -------------
-	-- Not sure if there is RO jank, but previous if check used math, probaby dont need it --if  (math.abs(MyDestX - x) < 1)
+	-- Not sure if there is RO jank, but previously used math --if  (math.abs(MyDestX - x) < 1)
 	--and (math.abs(MyDestY - y) < 1) -- yes!
 	if (x == MyDestX)
-	and (y == MyDestY)
+	and (y == MyDestY) -- yes!
 	then

 		CircleDir = CircleDir + 1 -- increment position